inspectr-hq/inspectr/README.md

 - **History & Replay** – Review past requests with easy filtering and search options, and replay them as needed.
 - **Public Exposure** - Expose your local API service, AI model, or MCP server to be accessible for remote systems, with the ability to define a secured, customizable subdomain.
 - **Mock Backend** - Create a mocked service based on an OpenAPI specification for testing and development.
+- **Guard Authentication** - Protect local services with API key authentication.
 - **Response Overrides** - Simulate API behavior by setting special `inspectr-` headers to control response status codes, delays, content types, and example payloads.
 - **Validation & Debugging** – Identify issues in request structures, missing parameters, and incorrect headers.
 View decoded JWT tokens for faster investigation.
 - **Easy integration** – Capture requests through a Proxy or as Express middleware.
 - **Lightweight & Fast** – Built for performance with minimal dependencies.